shingoichii/netpgm/README.md

 # netpgm
-Network programming samples for Keisan Sugaku I, Math Department of U Tokyo.
+Old Network programming samples for Keisan Sugaku I, Math Department of U Tokyo.

 Not intended for general use.